 (ii) in the case of a club restricted licence — contrary to the condition referred to in section 48(4)(a)(i) the licensee has ceased to occupy the licensed premises to the exclusion of others during the times when the sale of liquor is authorised by the licence.

-[Section 91 amended by No. 73 of 2006 s.
+[Section 91 amended: No. 73 of 2006 s.
 64.]

 92. Suspension because business has ceased etc.